Talk about it: mental health on the farm

 Farmers are under stress, and we need to talk about it.

 Over 50% percent of growers surveyed recently by Farm Futures said that 2019 has been the most difficult year they’ve ever faced as farmers, and we’ve heard many growers say that ourselves in conversations over the past year.
-Holly Spangler, senior editor at Farm Progress, says that “American farmers are under as much or more stress than during the [1980s] farm crisis, exacerbated by 2019’s extreme weather patterns.”
+Holly Spangler, Senior Editor at Farm Progress, says that “American farmers are under as much or more stress than during the [1980s] farm crisis, exacerbated by 2019’s extreme weather patterns.”

 Image